hydraulic-institute/edb/source/02_fluid-properties-II/03_viscosity.md

 only at zero shear stress, a fluid is said to be **pseudo-plastic.**

-When the ratio of shear stress t-0 shear rate decreases as shear rate increases and is time dependent in that this ratio increases back to its "rest" value gradually with lapse of time at zero shear
+When the ratio of shear stress to shear rate decreases as shear rate increases and is time dependent in that this ratio increases back to its "rest" value gradually with lapse of time at zero shear